 - Coffee or Tea?
 Coffee, as I am awake very early very often, coffee is my friend.

-- Quiet housemate or social animal?
+- Quiet roommate or social animal?
 Mix of both, when I have big tests and assignments to do, I will be in my room for hours, but once that is done, you can find me downstairs with all the rest of us, either to cook together or just to talk and have fun.

 - More at your room or a particular common area?
 I am more in the common areas, since it is more open and it is nice decorated.

 I would describe them as open persons who work hard to achieve what they want in life.
 This is a very motivating aspect for me personally, to do my best each day and continue to develop myself to all possibilities in life.
-In addition my Hivemates are concerned about what I do and will always be there when you need something.
+In addition my roommates are concerned about what I do and will always be there when you need something.

 What’s the most unexpected thing you discovered about yourself or coliving being in a Hive?